mjtanner-github/03-JavaScript-Homework/Readme.md

 ## Implementation and Evaluation Criteria:

+###Top Down Design
-### Generate a series of user prompts to solicit and store user password criteria.
+1. Generate a series of user prompts to solicit and store user password criteria.

 * Number of characters, 8 - 128